 Some of the main principles relevant to an ergonomic environment are:

-When used correctly, a standing writing desk can be a great ergonomic accessory.
-This is because it encourages you to move more than a standing desk would.
-Standing work desks allow for easier movement and stretching throughout the day.
+When used correctly, a standing writing desk can be a great ergonomic product.
+This is because it encourages you to move more than a sitting only desk would.
+Standing desks allow for easier movement and stretching throughout the day.

 Next, you need to ensure the monitor of your screen is set up correctly.
 The top of your computer monitor needs to be level with your eyes.
 The top of the monitor should be slightly tilted backwards (about 2 or 3 centimetres).
 The idea is to prevent you from tilting your neck to see or type.

 Work in a position so that your wrists are at a 180-degree angle to your forearms.
 In other words, you need to try and keep your wrists as flat and straight as possible.
 If your wrists are in an arched position, this can be damaging in the long run.

 You can also rest your foot on a footrest if it feels right for you.
 You can change your position frequently for comfort and to enjoy the freedom of a variety of postures.
 With time, you can even move into stretching positions with ease.